ThingPulse/esp8266-spotify-remote/README.md

 1. Download this project either as ZIP file or check it out with GIT
 2. Open the project in the Arduino IDE
+3. Set your WiFi credentials in the settings.h file
 3. Install the MiniGrafx library (by Daniel Eichhorn, V 1.0.0 or later)
 4. Install the JPEGDecoder library (by Bodmer, Makoto Kurauchi, Rich Geldreich, V 1.7.8 or later)
 5. Install the JSON Streaming Parser library (by Daniel Eichhorn, V. 1.0.5 or later)